Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

 where

-With the right-hand side of Eq.~\eqref{eq:5} substituted for $\hh_K\z$, the time-evolution operator on the right-hand side of Eq.~\eqref{eq:4} is expanded in a Maclaurin series up to third order in the exponent.
+Using Eq.~\eqref{eq:5}, we expand the time-evolution operator on the right-hand side of Eq.~\eqref{eq:4} in a Maclaurin series up to third order in the exponent.
 Rearrangement of the resulting sum then shows that